Byron Nuclear Generating Station: History

-Construction on Byron Nuclear Generating Station began in 1975, at a 1,782-acre (7.2 km^{2}) site, 17 miles (27 km) southwest of Rockford, Illinois, south of the city of Byron in Ogle County.
+Construction on Byron Clean Energy Center began in 1975, at a 1,782-acre (7.2 km^{2}) site, 17 miles (27 km) southwest of Rockford, Illinois, south of the city of Byron in Ogle County.
 The firm of Sargent & Lundy acted as consulting engineer during construction and Babcock & Wilcox oversaw the completion of the reactor vessels.
 Before construction was completed on the reactor vessels and facilities, at least three groups joined in a 1981 lawsuit to halt Byron Nuclear Generating Station's completion.
 The League of Women Voters, DeKalb Area Alliance for Responsible Energy, and others were involved in the lawsuit over the safety of and need for the plant.
 In 1984 the Atomic Safety and Licensing Board, a division of the U.S. Nuclear Regulatory Commission (NRC), stopped the planned nuclear station at Byron by refusing its owners, then Commonwealth Edison, permission to begin operation.
 The decision stemmed from concerns about the quality control of independent contractors hired during construction.
 Ultimately, the board overturned its decision in October 1984 and permission was granted to operate after a re-inspection of over 200,000 items and components within the plant.

 Byron Station consists of two pressurized water reactors, termed Byron Unit One and Byron Unit Two, and the surrounding grounds and facilities.
 Byron Unit One received its operating license from the NRC on February 14, 1985 and Unit Two received its license on January 30, 1987.
 On September 16, 1985, Unit One entered commercial service and power began to be generated at Byron.
 The operating licenses for the two reactors are set to expire two years apart: Initially, Unit One's license expired on October 31, 2024, and Unit Two's on November 6, 2026.
 On May 29, 2013 Exelon Generation Co. applied to renew the licences and on November 19, 2015, based on a final safety evaluation report (July 6, 2015) and a supplemental environmental impact statement (July 15, 2015), the Nuclear Regulatory Commission renewed both operating licenses for an additional 20 years.
 The renewed licenses authorize Unit One to operate through October 31, 2044, and Unit Two through Nov.
 6, 2046.

-In August 2020, Exelon decided to close plant in September 2021 for economic reasons, despite the plant having licenses to operate for another 20 years.
+In August 2020, Exelon decided to close the plant in September 2021 for economic reasons, despite the plant having licenses to operate for another 20 years.
 Exelon stated it would continue discussions with policymakers to try to obtain support to prevent the closure.
 In August 2021, Exelon stated a proposed $15/MWh federal production tax credit (PTC) would not be legislated in time to avoid closing Byron and Dresden.
 However, by September 13, 2021, the Illinois Senate approved a bill containing nearly $700 million in subsidies for the state's nuclear plants, including Byron, causing Exelon to reverse the shutdown order.